-No – all of our field trips are led and supervised by our Education & Outreach Manager at all times.
+No – all of our field trips are led and supervised by our Visitor & Education Manager at all times.
 This means that we can ensure quality, safe interactions with our animals, as well as giving you an enriching and personal experience.

-Our workshops are led by our Education & Outreach Manager but we ask teachers and supporting staff to stay in the area to offer additional support for those students who may need it.
+Our trips are led by our Visitor & Education Manager but we ask teachers and supporting staff to stay in the area to offer additional support for those students who may need it.

 You can leave your belongings in our indoor classroom for the duration of your visit.
 Please note that this classroom will not be locked, so you may wish to leave valuable items at home or in your vehicle.